liufeng2317/ADFWI/README.md

     3. <b>Implementation</b>: Utilize the developed algorithms on the selected datasets, monitoring their performance metrics such as accuracy, computational efficiency, and convergence behavior.

-    4. <b>Comparison</b>: Compare the results obtained from the implemented methods against established benchmarks or existing methodologies to assess improvements.
+    4. <b>Comparison</b>: Compare the results obtained from the Status methods against established benchmarks or existing methodologies to assess improvements.

     5. <b>Analysis</b>: Analyze the outcomes to identify strengths and weaknesses, and document any discrepancies or unexpected behaviors.
 This analysis will help refine the algorithms and inform future iterations.